 ASBN - Board Members

-For information on Board Member appointment, length of terms, etc. see Arkansas Nurse Practice Act 17-87-201.
+For information on Board Member appointments, length of terms, etc. see Arkansas Nurse Practice Act 17-87-201.

 Ramonda Housh, APRN